It's a New Day in Public Health.

 - Ensure the client receives 30 days of current medications and a copy of medical records from the correctional institution.

-- Provide HIV education and awareness to HIV-positive inmates.
+- Provide HIV education and awareness to inmates with HIV.

-- Call medical provider to ensure medical compliancy of care once the inmate has been released back into the community.
+- Call medical provider to ensure follow-through of medical care once the client has been released back into the community.

 The Peer Education Program works with inmates at the Florida Reception Center to train fellow inmates in a peer education program.
 A peer educator trainer hosts “train-the-trainer” sessions.
 The goal of the peer educator training is to create a pool of inmate peer educators to conduct HIV prevention programs in prison.